 The male accessory glands form a special type of gland within the male reproductive system and are responsible for the production of seminal fluid components to support and enhance the viability and mobility of sperm.
 These include seminal vesicles, the prostate gland, and bulbourethral glands, each contributing different substances to semen.

-The primary role of the male accessory glands is to feed the sperm for motility and survival from acid death in the female reproductive tract, thus enhancing their possibility of successful fertilization.
+The primary role of the male accessory glands is to feed the sperm for motility and survival from acid death in the female reproductive system, thus enhancing their possibility of successful fertilisation.

 Testes: These produce Sperm and Testosterone.